NEARA SUPPORTS A WIDE RANGE OF INTERESTS AND DISCIPLINES

 Examples, Upton Chamber,Nashoba Chamber,Newport Tower.

-From time immemorial humans have look heavenward attempting to decipher the meaning of steady yet changing course of the sue, the wandering stars and the slower moving twinkling starry background of the night sky.
-We are learning more and more how these movements were tracked and often echoed, coded and marked on the earthly landscape.
+From time immemorial humans have looked heavenward attempting to decipher the meaning of the steady yet changing course of the sun, the wandering stars, and the slower moving twinkling starry background of the night sky.
+We are learning more and more how these movements were tracked and often echoed, coded, and marked on the earthly landscape.

 Emerging from the depth of the unknown past, our early ancestors began to extend the advantages of speech into ways of leaving silent messages.